ngrx/platform/projects/ngrx.io/content/guide/store-devtools/config.md

 ### `connectOutsideZone`

 boolean - property determines whether the extension connection is established within the Angular zone or not.
 When `true`, the connection is established outside the Angular zone to prevent unnecessary change detection cycles.
-Default is `false`.
+Default is `true`.

 ### `features`